IsantePlus/etlscript/README.md

         ./load.sh root pdebezium localhost 3306

- There are cases where running the report would give error ie
+ In case the openmrs database user is not `openmrs_user` ie mysqluser, running the report would give error ie
  `SELECT command denied to user 'mysqluser'@'172.28.0.3' for table 'patient'`

  login mysql as root user